Wear anything without embarrassment

 Permanently reduce sweat, odor, and hair in the underarm area, palms, and feet by 80%

-CSLC offers Morpheus 8, miraDry, and Botox to eliminate excessive sweating
+CSLC offers Morpheus 8, miraDry (Traverse City and Ann Arbor locations), and Botox to eliminate excessive sweating

 • 2-3